retnoanggraeni2129/create_dummy_data/README.md

 - Surabaya and Bandung are the cities with the most internet users.
 - Peak user activity occurs in the afternoon, signaling the main time of use of the service.
 - The suggested application will utilize user data to provide a personalized and relevant experience through location, uptime, and interest analysis, thereby increasing engagement, targeted promotions, and real-time data-driven decision-making.
+- Worth noting: Every time you run python code like the one in this notebook file, the results will not be the same.
+Therefore, for proper data analysis results, data continuity is required (make sure the data used for analysis is the same).

 # Contact Me: